 At the outbreak of war, he was serving with the 2nd Battalion Manchester Regiment who deployed to France in August 1914.
 He was wounded at the battle of Mons and invalided back to the UK in September 1914.
 Upon his return to Ashton under Lyne he was discharged to pension from the 2nd Battalion due to completing 21 years of service and subsequently applied for, and was awarded, a commission of Honorary Lieutenant and Quartermaster in the 9th Battalion Manchester Regiment Territorial Force.

 On August 2, 1915 Hon Lt.
 Joseph Michael Connery embarked on His Majesty’s Transport Ship Arcadian along with 3 other Officers and 145 other ranks en-route to Mudros where they arrived on August 19th and joined the Battalion at Cape Helles on August 22nd.
-Within 4 days he was sent sick to hospital and invalided to the UK 3 weeks later.
-After he recovered, he was retained in the UK and was promoted to Honorary Captain on January 17, 1918.
+Within 4 days he was sent sick to hospital and invalided to the UK three weeks later.
+After he recovered, he was retained in the UK by the War Office and was promoted to Honorary Captain on January 17, 1918.

 After the war he moved with his family to Great Horkesley, near Colchester.
 Captain Joseph Michael Connery died there on November 30, 1934.
 He was 56 years old.